Noah (band): 1997–2000: Formation and early years

-In 1997, Andika Naliputra Wirahardja, a keyboardist, formed a school band in Bandung, Indonesia that was called Topi, with Abel as bass player, Ari as drummer, and Loekman Hakim who joined the band after being invited by Abel.
-Lukman later asked his friend, Nazril Irham, to filling the vocals for the band after interested with Ariel's voice.
-Ariel then proposed Mohammad Kautsar Hikmat as guitarist and Lukman approved it.

-Topi started to play in cafés, which they started in the B Club café as their first appearance.
-Topi also performed at some birthday parties, independence day, and art festivals.
-Uki, Ariel, and Lukman decided to leave the band after seeing no vision for the band that led Topi to break up.
-Soon after Topi disbanded, Lukman later joined Bigfabela which consists of several of Topi's men, while Ariel prepared for Ebtanas.
+In 1997, keyboardist Andika formed a school band in Bandung, Indonesia that was called Topi, with Abel as bassist, Ari as drummer, and Lukman as guitarist who joined the band after being invited by Abel.
+Lukman later asked his friend and a high-school student, Ariel, to be the vocalist since he was interested with Ariel's voice.
+Ariel then proposed his friend Uki as guitarist and Lukman approved it.
+Topi played in cafés — starting in the B Club café as their first appearance — birthday parties, independence day celebrations, and art festivals.
+Uki, Ariel, and Lukman decided to leave the band after seeing no vision for the band and Topi disbanded soon after.

-After graduating from high school, Ariel took a break for a year before going to college, a year later.
-While taking a break, Ariel requested that he join Andika's new band where he was already well known which included Uki and Ari, with the addition of Hendra Suhendra (bass) and Nendy (guitar).
-The band was later named Universe and appeared in O'Hara café.
-Lukman later replaced Nendy due to his mismatch with the band and Ilsyah Ryan Reza, Indra's bandmate in Second Act, took Ari's position after unable to follow the band's performance.
+While taking an academic break after graduating from high school, Ariel is requested to join Andika's new band, reuniting with Uki and Ari as well as meeting new additions of Indra (bass) and Nendy (guitar).
+The band was later named Universe and performed in O'Hara café.
+Lukman later replaced Nendy due to his mismatch with the band and Reza, Indra's bandmate in Second Act, took Ari's position because he was considered to be unable to follow the band's performance.